 By 1958, Quality Refrigeration was so successful that it became necessary to bring on additional staff to help support the growing workload.
 Sharing the same enthusiasm and dedicated work ethic as Jack Appelt, Richard Webber joined Quality Refrigeration to further the company’s goal of delivering superior air conditioning and refrigeration services to companies across the greater Los Angeles and South Bay regions.

 Together, Jack Appelt and Richard Webber created a culture of dedicated professionalism and expertise that fostered Quality Refrigeration’s reputation for superior service.
 As business continued to thrive, the company needed to expand in order to better accommodate the growing enterprise.
 In the mid-1970s, Quality Refrigeration expanded their operations to a 6,000 square foot facility.
 By the mid-1990s, the company’s success prompted further growth.
 After the Navy closed their base in Long Beach and moved their operations to San Diego, Quality Refrigeration responded by staffing an additional facility in San Diego to serve the newly-expanded Navy fleet.

 Quality Refrigeration Today

 Quality Refrigeration is a third-generation family business.
 Beginning with Jack and Richard, the company management eventually moved on to their children, Charlotte Hawke Pesusich and Mike Webber.
-Currently, the business is managed by the third generation – Jeff Hawke and Jason Webber, who serve as President and Vice President, respectively.
-Hawke and Webber have made it a priority to carry on the fine traditions of hard work, integrity, respect and trust that their grandfathers worked so hard to exhibit in their day to day operations.
+Currently, the business is managed by third generation Jeff Hawke as President.
+Hawke has made it a priority to carry on the fine traditions of hard work, integrity, respect and trust that his grandfather worked so hard to exhibit in his day to day operations.